algorythmik/algorythmik.github.io/posts/firt-note.md

 -->

 # First Note
 These are series of notes that I mainly write for myself, so I can refer to them later.
 They can be very unstructured.
 I just put them here since they might be useful for other selves!

+To build this website, I am using github pages, and nikola.
+You can read more about [here](https://jiaweizhuang.github.io/blog/nikola-guide/).